-After some research, we have set up a table with the most important characteristics for the three best lottery websites.
+After some research, we have set up a table with the most important characteristics of the three best lottery websites.
 Where there are points awarded for specific aspects, 10 points mean the highest rating for that aspect, while zero points is the worst.

-One of the most important aspects for this comparison of online lottery websites is, of course, the price of the lotto tickets.
+One of the most important aspects of this comparison of online lottery websites is, of course, the price of the lotto tickets.
 Unlike when buying a ticket at a lotto shop in the country where the lottery is held, prices can vary.
-The obvious reason is that the online ticket services have expenses because they have to employ a number of agents who buy the tickets on site on behalf of their customers.
+The obvious reason is that online ticket services have expenses because they have to employ a number of agents who buy the tickets on-site on behalf of their customers.
 For this service, they charge their customers, and that charge varies.
 The amount they charge per single ticket depends on how many tickets you buy - obviously, buying multiple tickets for multiple draws results in a cheaper per-ticket price.

 |Link to RedFoxLotto||Link to Wintrillions||Link to Lottoland||Link to TheLotter|